onap/policy-parent/docs/development/devtools/clamp-s3p.rst

               .. container:: paragraph

-                  The assertions of state changes are not completely taken care of, as the stability is ran with controlloop componenets alone, and not including complete policy framework deployment, which makes it difficult for actual state changes from
+                  The assertions of state changes are not completely taken care of, as the stability is ran with acm componenets alone, and not including complete policy framework deployment, which makes it difficult for actual state changes from
                   PASSIVE to RUNNING etc to happen.